Bifurcation and chaos in nonlinear Lindblad equations: Abstract

 \section{Abstract}

 The Lindblad equation describes the dissipative time evolution of a density matrix that characterizes an open quantum system in contact with its environment.
 The widespread ensemble interpretation of a density matrix requires its time evolution to be linear.
-However, when the density matrix is obtained from a mean field theory of interacting quantum systems or from a top-down control by a changing classical environment, the ensemble interpretation is inappropriate and nonlinear dynamics arise naturally.
+However, when the dynamics of the density matrix is of a quantum system results not only from the interaction with an external environment, but also with other quantum systems of the same type, the ensemble interpretation is inappropriate and nonlinear dynamics arise naturally.
 We therefore study the dynamical behavior of nonlinear Lindblad equations using the example of a two-level system.
 By using techniques developed for classical dynamical systems we show that various types of bifurcations and even chaotic dynamics can occur.
-We also discuss experimental situations for which our results could be relevant.
+As specific examples that display the various types of dynamical behavior, we suggest explicit models based on systems of interacting spins at finite temperature and exposed to a magnetic field that can change in dependence of the magnetization.
+Due to the interaction between spins, which is treated at mean-field level, the Hamiltonian as well as the transition rates of the Lindblad equation become dependent on the density matrix.

 \keywords{Lindblad equation \and quantum dynamics \and nonlinear dynamics \and bifurcations }